CMU-IDS-2021/assignment-2-05839-jblane-rlahiri/writeup.md

 ## Success Story

-When looking at major counties such as Alleghany, Philadephia, and Chester counties, the general trend shows that as people are more worried about the effects of COVID-19 on themselves and their close family while also knowing someone in the community, the general trend for people going to bars and restaurants decreased.
-This is particularly interesting because this trend is mostly observed in the latter half of the time period in December, where more people are on vacation, have time off, and typically prefer to enjoy company with others.
+When looking at major counties, the general trend shows that as people are more worried about the effects of COVID-19 on themselves and their close family in conjunction with knowing someone in the community, the general trend for people going to bars and restaurants decreased.
+This is particularly interesting because this trend is mostly observed in the latter half of the time period in December, where more people are on vacation, have time off, and typically prefer to enjoy the company of others.